Eddie Fisher: Career

 By 1946, Fisher was crooning with the bands of Buddy Morrow and Charlie Ventura.
 He was heard in 1949 by Eddie Cantor at Grossinger's Catskill Resort Hotel in the Borscht Belt.
-Cantor's so-called discovery of Fisher was later described as a totally contrived, "manipulated' arrangement by Milton Blackstone, Grossinger's publicity director.
+Cantor's so-called discovery of Fisher was later described as a totally contrived, "manipulated" arrangement by Milton Blackstone, Grossinger's publicity director.
 After performing on Cantor's radio show he was an instant hit and gained nationwide exposure.
-He then signed a recording contract with RCA Victor.
+He then signed a recording contract with RCA Victor and became their best selling pop artist.

 Fisher was drafted into the U.S. Army in 1951, sent to Fort Hood, Texas, for basic training, and served a year in Korea.
-From 1952 to 1953, he was the official vocal soloist for The United States Army Band (Pershing's Own) and a tenor section member in the United States Army Band Chorus (an element of Pershing's Own) assigned at Fort Myer in the Washington, D.C.
+From 1952 to 1953, he was the official vocal soloist for the United States Army Band (Pershing's Own) and a tenor section member in the United States Army Band Chorus (an element of Pershing's Own) assigned at Fort Myer in the Washington, D.C.
 Military District.
 During his active duty period, he also made occasional guest television appearances, in uniform, introduced as "PFC Eddie Fisher".
 After his discharge, he began to sing in top nightclubs and had a variety television series, Coke Time with Eddie Fisher on NBC (1953–1957).
 Fisher also appeared on The Perry Como Show, Club Oasis, The Martha Raye Show, The Gisele MacKenzie Show, The Chesterfield Supper Club and The George Gobel Show, and starred in another series, The Eddie Fisher Show (NBC) (1957–1959, alternating with Gobel's series).

 Fisher's good looks and strong, melodious tenor voice made him a teen idol and one of the most popular singers of the early 1950s.
 He had 17 songs in the Top 10 on the music charts between 1950 and 1956 and 35 in the Top 40.
+In 1953, "Any Time" became his first record to sell a million copies, followed soon after by "I'm Walking Behind You".
 In 1957 he signed a then record $1 million deal with the newly opened Tropicana Las Vegas to appear there a minimum of 4 weeks a year for 5 years.